moklia/moklia.github.io/about.markdown

 Hi, I'm Moklia, a seasonal gardener and a full time learner.

-I've been living in Sasakatoon since the begining of 2012, and being a gardener since 2015.
+I've been living in Sasakatoon since the begining of 2012 and becoming a gardener since 2015.